Share on

 We walked to school every day. - And did you ever go by bus?

-3. It is used in stories to describe events that follow each other.
+3. The past simple is used in stories to describe events that follow one after the other.

 Charles entered the hall and looked around.
 He took off his coat and put it on a chair.
 He was at home.